Home Office

 Why It Works:

-- Premium aluminum — Matches MacBook finish exactly (Space Gray available)
+• Premium aluminum — Matches MacBook finish exactly.
+Space Gray option looks like Apple made it.

-- Tool-free adjustment — Twist the knob to resize slots instantly
+• Tool-free adjustment — Twist the knob to resize slots.
+No screwdriver needed.

-- Better airflow — Open-back design improves ventilation
+• Better airflow — Open-back design lets heat escape

 Satechi Dual Vertical Laptop Stand